Stable group theory and approximate subgroups

 We recall the basic setup of model theory, directed to a large extent at an efficient use of the compactness theorem.
-We refer to the reader to a book such as \cite{CK}, \cite{marker} or the lecture notes in \cite{pillay} for a fuller treatment.
-We assume known the basic definitions of first-order formulas, and the compactness theorem, asserting that a finitely satisfiable set of formulas is satisfiable in some structure.
+We refer to the reader to a book such as \cite{CK}, \cite{marker},\cite{poizat} or the lecture notes in \cite{pillay} for a fuller treatment.
+We assume knowledge of the the definition of a first-order formula, and of the compactness theorem, asserting that a finitely satisfiable set of formulas is satisfiable in some structure.

 Let $L$ be a fixed language, $T$ a theory, $M$ a model.
 We will occasionally use notation as if the language is countable (e.g. indices named $n$), but this will not be really assumed unless explicitly indicated.
 At all events for much of this paper, a language with a symbol for multiplication and an additional unary predicate will be all we need.